Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter30.md

 * Tags are there so a customer can find a specific type of restaurant more easy.
 They can search/filter restaurants via tags, for for example Pizza or Wok.
 * Press on the dropdown menu and select a tag from the list. **Do this for all three Tags**.

-7. **Custom Theme**
-> **note:** If you want you restaurant to have a certain color within inzzii, you can select and set the colors within this section.
-Not all colors within your inzzii restaurant are adjustable, some are and will have the standard inzzii colors.
+7. **Custom Theme** => If you want you restaurant to have a certain color within inzzii, you can select and set the colors within this section.
+Not all colors within your inzzii restaurant are adjustable, some are and others will have the standard inzzii color.
 * Press on one of the six colors, choose the color you want or fill in the HTML Color Code and press Apply.

 8. Press on **Save** to confirm the changes you made

-> **MUST READ:** All your changes will **NOT** be shown on your inzzii webshop within a few seconds. **Every 15 minutes** the cash of a inzzii webshop will be renewed after a change / when its necessary.
+> **MUST READ:** All your **changes will NOT be shown within a few seconds** on your inzzii Webshop. **Every 15 minutes** the cash of a inzzii webshop will be renewed after a change / when its necessary.
 So please be patient and **Press CTRL-F5** for the first time after +/- 10 minutes to refresh you inzzii Webshop in your browser.